 Different people get haircuts for different reasons.
-Talking to you about what a client doesn’t like about their current cut can help guide a you to make any necessary corrections.
+Talking to you about what a client doesn’t like about their current cut can help guide you to make any necessary corrections.
 Likewise, if you have a specific hairstyle in mind you should be upfront and detailed about your expectations so that your client can make the appropriate choices.
 The reasoning and motivation behind wanting a change in hairstyle can help inform the method and tool choices.
 That is why it is important to be a hairstylist that can communicate openly with clients.
+And, the best way to prepare for a career in hair cutting is to attend a hair school near you.
 Let’s take a more in depth look at the three main reasons people seek out a new haircut.

 Hair Cutting Techniques: Corrections